microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/opentypeextension-post-opentypeextension.md

 Create an open extension ([openTypeExtension](../resources/opentypeextension.md) object) and add custom properties in a new or existing instance of a supported resource.

-See the table in the [Permissions](#permissions) section for the list of resources that support open extensions.
+The table in the [Permissions](#permissions) section lists the resources that support open extensions.

 > **Note:** If you're creating open extensions on Outlook resources, see **Outlook-specific considerations** in [openTypeExtension resource type](../resources/opentypeextension.md#outlook-specific-considerations).

 ## Permissions

 Depending on the resource you're creating the extension in and the permission type (delegated or application) requested, the permission specified in the following table is the least privileged required to call this API.
-To learn more, including higher privileged permissions and how to choose permissions, see [Permissions](/graph/permissions-reference).
+To learn more, including [taking caution](/graph/auth/auth-concepts#best-practices-for-requesting-permissions) before choosing more privileged permissions, search for the following permissions in [Permissions](/graph/permissions-reference).

 | Supported resource | Delegated (work or school account) | Delegated (personal Microsoft account) | Application |
 |:-----|:-----|:-----|:-----|